Winter Frequently Asked Questions

 EXAMPLE: Windrows left on front-street private approach cleared to City standards as part of residential snow clearing operation - Photo 1 | Photo 2

-The snow plowing operations shall normally be completed within 3 days following the end of an average storm.
+The snow plowing operations shall normally be completed within two days following the end of an average storm.
 Generally, the plowing of back lanes shall be undertaken concurrently with Priority 1 (major routes) and Priority 2 (collector) streets and prioritization may be necessary to facilitate refuse pickup.

 During extended periods of mild weather, it may be necessary to undertake additional plowing of back lanes, where specifically warranted, to reduce rutting.

 NOTE: WINDROWS (ridges of snow) resulting from the snow removal operations WILL NOT BE REMOVED - it is the responsibility of the homeowner to remove.
 Read more: Windrows of plowed snow - Private Approaches.